dvreeze/yaidom/docs/someXmlGotchas.rst

 There are several degrees of freedom in how to represent data as XML, but this freedom does not necessarily help in better interpreting the data.
 For one, there is the distinction between elements and attributes.
 When to use what?

+Then there are empty tags and non-empty tags without any children.
+When to use what?
+It may matter, for example in the case of
+XHTML where the script tag must be non-empty.

 Thinking in terms of "programming language types", such as Maps, Lists, Sets etc. it is often not clear from an XML document which is which, without validating against a schema.
 In the XML document a parent element may have several children, but without consulting the schema it is hard to tell if the order of child elements matters, how many of them may occur, etc. This does not make XML ideal for representation of data.

+Of course, there is not much yaidom can do here.
+Put simply, whatever the XML parser passed to yaidom is stored as yaidom Documents.

 XML Schema
 ==========